 Motion: To recommend to the Council to consider how management costs can be shared between the NMFS and the headboat component of the fishery.
+Motion carried 9 to 2

 Motion: To recommend to the Council that the headboat component become a subsector of the for-hire sector/component, and that allocation based fisheries be deemed from our historical Beaufort headboat survey data, using the formula from Amendment 40.
+Motion carried 11 to 1